atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - These blink a blue light.
-3 fast pulses followed by a pause
+3 fast pulses followed by a pause.
-- These can be placed on any angled surfaces
+- These can be placed on any angled surfaces.
-- Can be placed on other electrical components
-*this is common for all smaller components.
-But it is limited to areas where the components will touch or be really close to a wall or the ground, it is effectively tricking them to think they are placed on a wall or the ground.*

 ---